henribredt/KlarLog/README.md

 - OSLog is a tracing facility -> Instruments
 - General tip: use _p_ to inspect variabels with LLDB.

-### Ressources
+#### Ressources
 - (WWDC23: Debug with structured logging)[https://developer.apple.com/videos/play/wwdc2023/10226]
 - (WWDC20: Explore logging in Swift)[https://developer.apple.com/videos/play/wwdc2020/10168]
 - (WWDC18: Measuring Performance using Logging)[https://developer.apple.com/videos/play/wwdc2018/405]

+---

-# Unsupproted so far
+# Unsupproted OSLog features
-OS.Log provides more powerful featues that are currently not supported in KlarLog
+OS.Log provides more powerful logging featues that are currently not yet supported in KlarLog.
 - Use String interpolation to access runtime data.
 Messages can contain a wide range of data types.
 Including custom Types if they conform to `CustomStringConvertible`.
 - Non-numeric runtime data like a String or an Object will be redacted in the logs by default <private> – for privacy reasons so that the logs do not show personal information.
 For data that is not sensitive, set the privacy level: `logger.log("Ordered smoothie \(smoothieName, privacy: .public)")`.
 Logs can be accessed by anyone who has access to the physical device, never log personal information.
 You can use an equality reserving hash for senitive information: ` logger.log("Paid with bank account: \(accountNumber, privacy: .private(mask: .hash))")`
 - Use optional format parameters: `logger.log("\(data, format: .hex, align: . right(columns: width))")`.
 Explore the full range of options using Xcodes code completion.